HypeshotHQ/ERC6551Graph/README.md

 This is a setup of the graph for [tokenbounds ERC6551 registry contract](https://github.com/erc6551/reference).
 With this you can track accounts made across the tokenbound implementation on any chain that the graph and tokenbound supports.

 ## Setup
 1.) make a hosted service subgraph on [thegraph](https://thegraph.com/hosted-service), once you make a graph the name will be *your-username*/*subgraph-name*.
+Then from the root of this repo do cd erc6551Graph.

 2a.) (optional if on mac/linux) make a copy of deployScript.sh and put in usr/local/bin. then do nano ~/.zshrc, followed by putting at the bottom of the zshrc file alias deploy="usr/local/bin/deploy.sh".